genesis-sim/genesis-2.4/genesis/src/README.txt

     In particular, see Section 4.5 on directing error messages to a file, and Section 7.
 Mac users, be sure to read Section 7.1.
+    If you are planning on building very large network models, read Sec.
+6.

     Some Further Details: